 What then happens is they’ll start evangelizing your brand to their connections, creating more opportunities for your growth.

-And as your number of fans/customers grow, so does your business.
+And as your number of fans/customers grows, so does your business.

 (Of course, this is assuming your product doesn’t disappoint customers.)